jacobkap/crimebythenumbers/docs/hotspot-maps.md

   scale_alpha(range = c(.4, .75),
               guide = FALSE) +
   guides(fill = guide_colorbar(barwidth = 1.5, barheight = 10))
-#> Warning: Removed 3 rows containing non-finite values (stat_density2d).
+#> Warning: Removed 2 rows containing non-finite values (stat_density2d).
 ```

 <img src="hotspot-maps_files/figure-html/unnamed-chunk-13-1.png" width="90%" style="display: block; margin: auto;" />

 Be careful with maps like these.
-This map is so broad is appears like shootings are ubiquituous across the city.
+This map is so broad is appears like shootings are ubiquitous across the city.
 We know from the map showing each shooting as a dot and that there are <500 shootings, that this is not true.
 Making maps like this make it easy to mislead the reader, including yourself if you are using maps to better understand your data.

 Since our maps show every shooting on the same map, if there are different patterns depending on the year, we can't pick up those patterns.
 As a check, let's write a for loop that maps each year's data separately.
 First we need to make a variable with the shooting's year to be able to subset data for just that year.
 We can use the `year()` function from `lubridate` to do this.